 Virgin Atlantic Flying Club

 The process of transferring Chase Ultimate Rewards points to partner loyalty programs is easy.
 To start, just log into your Ultimate Rewards account.
-Once there, you’ll want to select the card you plan on transferring points from (it will show the points balance and last four digits of the card number for each account, but I removed them for the below screenshot).
+Once there, you’ll want to select the card you plan on transferring points from.
+You can select the card via the menu at the top left of the Ultimate Rewards homepage (it will show the points balance and last four digits of the card number for each account, but I removed them for the below screenshot).

 Note that you can transfer points between your various card accounts instantly and for free, though we’ll cover that a bit later.
 If you’re trying to transfer points to a partner loyalty program, you’ll have to do so from the Chase Sapphire Preferred® Card (review), Chase Sapphire Reserve® Card (review), or Ink Business Preferred® Credit Card (review).